 In 1981 Ngāhuia Te Awekōtuku became the first Māori woman to be awarded a doctoral degree.
 Her thesis was on the socio-cultural impact of tourism on the Te Arawa people of Rotorua.

 Cultural life today

 Rotorua’s acclaimed museum occupies the 1908 Bath House.
-Nearby RAVE, the Rotorua arts village, is a craft and exhibition space.
-Opera in the Pā has featured on Rotorua’s cultural calendar for a decade, with performances in the 2010s held at Ōhinemutu and on Mokoia Island in Lake Rotorua.
+The nearby Rotorua Arts Village is a craft and exhibition space.
+Opera in the Pā has featured on Rotorua’s cultural calendar since the early 2000s, with performances in the 2010s held at Ōhinemutu and on Mokoia Island in Lake Rotorua.

 The Rotorua Competitions Society has held annual performing arts contests since 1946, and its concerto segment is one of New Zealand’s foremost piano and instrumental competitions.
 The 2003 winner, John Chen, took first prize in the 2004 Sydney international piano competition.

-Taupō’s museum occupies a former post-office building in the Domain, near the remains of an armed constabulary redoubt.
-The Lake Taupō Arts Festival is held every two years.
+Taupō’s museum occupies a former post-office building in the Domain, near the remains of an Armed Constabulary redoubt.
+The Lake Taupō Arts Festival was held every two years in the early 2000s.